You find out how to recycle everything from aerosols to yoghurt pots below.

 See Garden Waste.

 Hangers can be reused but if you have too many you can offer them to your local charity shop.
-Broken hangers should go into your landfill bin.
+Broken hangers can be recycled in your green bin.

 Fife Council do not collect hazardous waste.
 You should contact a licensed contractor, who will levy a charge for this service.
 Please dispose of hazardous waste responsibly and do not place into drains or waste bins.